-Insight A R Т Holding events in safe and familiar spaces encourages participation Х Х X Having health checks reassured individuals about their health/meant they did not need to reach out to their GP X Х Cultural ties changed the atmosphere of the events.
-People who were delivering the activities understood the community because they are part of it. Х Х Х Real value having financial support alongside health checks in one space х х Having events just for Black people feels different to people - there is attention to our needs Х Х Х There is a strong sense that "nothing ever changes" for the communities in the room Х X People feel excluded by things being online X newham.gov.uk
+Insight A R T Holding events in safe and familiar spaces encourages participation х Х X Having health checks reassured individuals about their health/meant they did not need to reach out to their GP X Х People delivering the activities having cultureal ties to the community and understanding the community because they are part of it. Х Х Х Having financial support alongside health checks in one space Х Х Having events just for Black people feels different - like someone if paying attention. Х Х Х There is a strong sense that "nothing ever changes" for the communities in the room Х Х People may be excluded by things being online Х